lengfeld/subpatch/README.internal.md

 Add test cases to verify hat svn and hg also uses the term 'revision' and argument `-r`.

-Additional to latest, also add every version of the subpatch script on the download folder on the website.
-No need to link to github.

 Add/Do language and grammar checking for content on the website.

 Add command (or at least check) to compare/update settings in config format